 Proposals are always presented in a bundled manner.
 As such, in cases where the negative provisions proposed in a resolution outweigh any positive ones, vote against the whole resolution.
 Shareholders are advised to carefully scrutinize any changes to a company's articles as shareholders will not likely have any chance in the future to reverse the amendments once the amended articles are in place.

-The following are frequently proposed amendments in Korea:
+The following are frequently proposed amendments to the Article of Incorporation in Korea: